The Great Open Meadow

 to take the essence from it.

-My body was designed to eat, and then to die.
+My body was designed to eat, and to die.

 I am near-sighted,